About Execution Policies

 In this case, the effective execution policy is RemoteSigned because the execution policy for the current user takes precedence over the execution policy set for the local computer.

 To get the execution policy set for a particular scope, use the Scope

-For example, the following command gets the execution policy for the current user scope.
+For example, the following command gets the execution policy for the CurrentUser scope:

 Get-ExecutionPolicy -Scope CurrentUser

 To change the PowerShell execution policy on your Windows computer, use the

 need to restart PowerShell.

-Note: In Windows Vista and later versions of Windows, to run commands that change the execution policy for the local computer (the default), start PowerShell with the "Run as administrator" option.
+In Windows Vista and later versions of Windows, to run commands that change the execution policy for the local computer, LocalMachine scope, start PowerShell with the Run as administrator option.

-To change your execution policy, type:
+To change your execution policy:

 Set-ExecutionPolicy -ExecutionPolicy <PolicyName>